Corvimae/PlumeVN/README.md

 **Properties**

 points: An array of points in the format [x0, y0, x1, y1 ..., xn, yn].
-The points array is converted into a new array of ordered pairs when the UIPoly is created, so new points cannot be added by appending to the end of the points property.
+The points array is converted into a new array of ordered pairs when the UIPoly is created, so new points cannot be added by appending to the end of the points property.<br>
-fillColor: The background color of the polygon
+fillColor: The background color of the polygon<br>
 strokeColor: The border color of the polygon

 ####UIGroup